 \begin{remark}[Classification Discrete Diffusion Loss] Consider the limit MD policy's temperature $\lambda \rightarrow 0$, we get that:

-where, $\gA^*(\pi;s) := \argmax_{\textbf{a} \in \gA(\pi_{\rm old};s)} q^\pi(\textbf{a},s) $ and $n^* := |\gA^*(\pi;s)|$.
-This is a classification policy iteration \citep{lazaric2016analysis} of the discrete diffusion policy . \end{remark}
+where $\gA^*(\pi;s) := \argmax_{\textbf{a} \in \gA(\pi_{\rm old};s)} q^\pi(\textbf{a},s) $ and $n^* := |\gA^*(\pi;s)|$.
+This is a classification policy iteration \citep{lazaric2016analysis} of the discrete diffusion policy. \end{remark}

-Overall, the self-imitation loss encapsulate a weighted behavioral cloning objective w.r.t MD policy.
-In practice, computing $w_\lambda$ is non-trivial, as sampling actions from the whole action space may be expensive, especially in the domains consider in this work.
+Overall, the self-imitation loss encapsulates a weighted behavioral cloning objective w.r.t.\ the MD policy.
+In practice, computing $w_\lambda$ is non-trivial, as sampling actions from the whole action space may be expensive, especially in the domains considered in this work.
 Therefore, a practical approach would be to estimate $w_\lambda$ by sampling a subset of actions $\hat \gA_s \sim \pi_{\rm old}(\cdot | s)$, where $\hat \gA_s := \brk[c]{\textbf{a}_i}_{i=1}^M, \textbf{a}_i \sim \pi_{\rm old}(\cdot | s)$ and perform a softmax over their $q$-function values, which effectively estimates the normalization factor over the sampled set:

 This gives us the next approximated loss:

 where $\hat w_\lambda(s, \textbf{a}) := \frac{\exp \brk{{q^{\pi_{\rm old}}(s, \textbf{a}})/\lambda}}{\hat Z(s)}$ and $\gD$ is the replay buffer.